Read all the instructions carefully

 Since you don't need to provide as much details as real experimental papers, you may not create subsections for participants, materials, etc as the papers we read.

-(Briefly) provide motivations for your choices of the design if they don't naturally follow from what you have written about your study in the previous section.
+(Briefly) provide motivations for your choices of the design if you have not mentioned them in the current study section or they don't naturally follow from that section.

 Expected data patterns